wp-plugins/twitter-tweets/readme.txt

 == Description ==

-Twitter tweets plugin is a twitter widget plugin, display your twitter accounts latest tweets on your WordPress blog.
+Twitter tweets plugin is a twitter widget plugin display twitter accounts latest tweets on your WordPress blog.

 Twitter tweets plugin allows you to set your twitter account widget Id & twitter username.
 You can customize twitter widget by apply custom height, auto expand tweets images, custom link URL color, On / Off tweets reply etc.

-Using ** Twitter Tweets ** widget display your least tweets on your WordPress blog site.
+Using **Twitter Tweets** widget display your least tweets on your WordPress blog site.

 == Features ==